vaostic/stats2021_exer_simpleRegression/README.md

 # Simple Regression Exercise

+A video demonstration of this assignment can be found at: https://youtu.be/bGCZAhd2bug

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.